vandre-sales/meliva-ds/docs/docs/themes/playful.md

 ---
 title: Playful
-description: Fun, colorful, and full of personality.
+description: Cheerful and engaging, like a playground on screen.
 isPro: true
 tags: pro
-noAlpha: true
 defaultPalette: rudimentary
 ---